Volume I: The Books of the Sun and Moon

 “You know that’s illegal, right?”
 He snapped.

 “Self-defense,” I replied, more sheepishly than I would have liked, and put the sword back in its sheath.
-I was not done though.
-“You see now.
-This murder is about much more than you imagined.
-I think I’ve clarified more than enough to validate my interest in the case.

 “And what about the bird?
 What about the pyramidon falling right where you were standing?”